Preview 2017: Is Ole Miss College Football’s Most Dangerous Team?

 Pretentious Tyler Durden quotes aside, Ole Miss might just have the most dangerous team in college football.

-The 2017 Rebels won’t be amazing like they were a few years ago, and they’re not going to be any sort of a threat to take the SEC West title, but after all the sanctions, and after all the NCAA issues, now head coach Hugh Freeze’s team is able to do anything.
+The 2017 Rebels won’t be amazing like they were a few years ago, and they’re not going to be any sort of a threat to take the SEC West title, but after all the sanctions, and after all the NCAA issues, now, new head coach Matt Luke’s team is able to do anything.

-Ole Miss should be free to play however they want to.
+Ole Miss should be free to play however it wants to.

 There are a few lost scholarships and a lot of money to give back, but they amount to nothing more than a stern finger-wagging after getting nailed for a few recruiting violations and benefits issues.